FiZaRafakat/Q4_learning/task07_openAI_agents_SDK/readme.md

 ## 📘 What I Covered in My Blog

-To build a solid foundation, here’s what I understood and covered in my blog in bullet points:
+To build a solid foundation, here’s what I understood and covered in my blog:

 - What the OpenAI Agents SDK is and what it enables
 - Key components: Agent, Runner, Tools, Handoffs, Guardrails, Tracing, and Streaming